exbibyte/enhance/README.md

 Script management  - To Do

 Current work is focused on concurrent data structures, lighting, rendering pipeline, and asset model file format.
+3D model format is being revised to support md5mesh and md5anim formats.

 ## Dependencies: